crhall-writing/crhall-writing.github.io/_poems/forgive-me-anthony.md

 I played along
 you’ll never see twenty-three
 performing, just me
-nervous that someone might find out
+nervous now that someone might find out

 when I first learned what couldn’t be was true
 all I thought was, *I’m a better driver than you*